jasmaine/minicrm-deploy/README.md

 ### Configure Your Domain

-Edit `k8s/ingress.yaml` and replace `crm.pasarella.eu` with your domain:
+Edit `k8s/ingress.yaml` and replace `crm.example.eu` with your domain:

 ```yaml
 spec: